 Even though its operating frequency may categorize as low, it’s just within the perfect range of balancing out depth detection with sensitivity.
 The F44 has decent depth detection ability and features that will enable you to detect your desired target.

 A weatherproof metal detector such as this one will make detecting in several weather conditions effective.
 Still, the F44 will find it challenging to function at optimum level in iron oxide terrains and areas with high salt mineralization, such as saltwater and wet sand.
-If you plan to go beachcombing, check our article about detector to bring.
+If you plan to go beachcombing, check out our article about what detector to bring.

 Fisher F44 Specifications